krisztianloki/ess_plcfactory/doc/plcfactory.md

 ## Template file format

 Template file names have to have the extension `.txt`.
-Note that the filename, without the extension, has to end with an integer, which can be separated from the required keyword `TEMPLATE` with an underscore (`_`), e.g. `VALVE_TEMPLATE_1.txt`.
+Note that the filename, without the extension, has to end with an integer, which can be separated from the required keyword `TEMPLATE` with an underscore (`_`), e.g. `VALVE_TEMPLATE_TIA-MAP.txt`.

 Example template files are provided in the folder `/sample_templates`.